-Many people have never learned how to be in an effective mentoring relationship.
+It's important that you learn how to be in an effective mentoring relationship.
 Mentoring is not simply answering questions and giving advice; it requires a unique set of skills and practice.
-These tips will help you in your mentoring relationship.
+These tips will help you to create a successful mentoring relationship.

 1. Create an open and supportive climate for discussion